dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-05-intro-wake-of-the-storm.md

 layout: blog
 image:
     - url: blog/post1.1.jpg
-      caption: Mercy in Action is one of the two nongovernmental organizations we are visiting on our trip.
+      caption: Mercy in Action is one of the two nongovernmental organizations we are visiting.
 (Photo by Neil Bedi)
       alt: Mercy in Action

     - url: blog/post1.2.jpg